whiteducksoftware/th-terraform-handson/README.md

 ### Introduce an input variable

-Hardcoding values in your configuration is not a long term pattern for success.
-In this challange you will introduce input variables and use it within you configuration (`main.tf).
-Your task is to make the value of the `Purpose`storage account tag variable and pass the value`Demo`to it when you apply the changes with`terraform plan`.
+Hardcoding values in your configuration is not a long-term pattern for success.
+In this challenge you will introduce input variables and use it within your configuration (`main.tf`).
+Your task is to make the value of the `Purpose` storage account tag variable and pass the value `Demo` to it when you apply the changes with `terraform plan`.

 > 💡 Read more about [Input Variables](https://www.terraform.io/docs/language/values/variables.html) and [Variable Definitions](https://www.terraform.io/docs/language/values/variables.html#variable-definitions-tfvars-files)

 ### Introduce an output variable

-You also want to declare an output variable `stac_resource_id` that returns the storagte account **resource id**.
+You also want to declare an output variable `stac_resource_id` that returns the storage account **resource id**.

 > 💡 Read more about [Output Variables](https://www.terraform.io/docs/language/values/outputs.html)

-Don't forget to `apply` your changes before you verify the challange!
+Don't forget to `apply` your changes before you verify the challenge!

 ### Verify Challange 4